- February 9, 2021

 Potential Outcomes of a Trust Lawsuit in Civil Court

-With the help of a skilled trust attorney, a beneficiary’s lawsuit can result in a handful of outcomes, depending on the facts in the case.
+With the help of a skilled trust attorney in Missouri, a beneficiary’s lawsuit can result in a handful of outcomes, depending on the facts in the case.
 A beneficiary can:

 - Replace the trustee